AlexJSully/AlexJSully/README.md

 # 💫 About Me

 👋 Hello world!
-My name is Alex and I'm a full stack developer and bioinformatician.
+My name is Alex and I'm a software developer and bioinformatician.
 <br><br>
 💻 Software developer at [Verily](https://verily.com/) ([@verily-src](https://github.com/verily-src))
 <br>